stelabouras/privacy-manifest/README.md

 an initial privacy manifest based on the user's input (maybe it can be more interactive).

-On top of that, it can also look into Apple's SDK list that require a privacy manifest to be present [^3] and even update the list of third-party crash frameworks so that it can inform the user when such framework is detected (there is a related TODO in the code).
+On top of that, the list of third-party crash frameworks can be updated so that it can inform the user when such framework is detected (there is a related TODO in the code).

 ## Disclaimer